anklinuxboy/ReactND-WouldYouRather/README.md

 # Would You Rather Project

+Update: This project can be started using `npm start` or `yarn start`.
+More info on how to start the project is available in the project directory README.
+This starter code was completed by me according to the rubric given by Udacity.
+The focus of the project was on Redux principles and not on CSS.
+The design can be improved, but I focused on learning Redux principles for this project.

 This is the starter code for the final assessment project for Udacity's React & Redux course.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.